Interface dynamics in a degenerate Cahn-Hilliard model for viscoelastic phase separation: Introduction

 It appears that the geometric flow induced by fractional versions of the surface Laplacian, even in the case of the square root minus Laplace--Beltrami as the propagation operator, has so far not been investigated systematically in the literature.
-The local existence and uniqueness of classical solutions should follow, for instance, from an adaptation of the maximal parabolic regularity approach~\cite{EMS_1998_surface-diffusion,ES_1999_abstractParabolic}.
+We expect that the local existence and uniqueness of classical solutions may be obtained, for instance, by an adaptation of the maximal parabolic regularity approach~\cite{EMS_1998_surface-diffusion,ES_1999_abstractParabolic}.

 \paragraph{Connecting the two laws.} Observe that, with regard to differential order, there is an apparent discontinuity between the interface evolution laws in \Cref{ass:fsd} (second order) and \Cref{ass:isd} (third order).
 In \Cref{ssec:vanishing.slope}, we will show that the special case considered in \Cref{ass:isd} with $n\equiv1$ can formally be recovered from the laws derived in \Cref{ass:fsd} by taking the singular limit $\eps\downarrow0$ in a family of problems involving coupling coefficients $n_\eps$ with small positive slope $\eps$.
 A summary of this result is provided in the following remark. \begin{remark}[Intermediate surface diffusion as a singular limit in the fractional third-order laws] Let the hypotheses of \Cref{ass:fsd} be in force and let $m(u)=(1-u^2)\tilde m(u)$ be even.
 Consider the family of coupling functions $n=n_\eps$ satisfying